rofrankel/mingal/README.md

 mingal is released under the MIT license, the text of which follows.
 That basically means you can do whatever you want with it.
-However, if you use or modify mingal, I'd appreciate it if you'd take the time to [send me an email](mailto:richard@frankel.tv?subject=mingal) and show me what you did.
+However, if you use or modify mingal, I'd love the opportunity to see what you did.
+In order to decrease the friction of showing me, here's a link to [send me an email about it](mailto:richard@frankel.tv?subject=mingal).

 Copyright (C) 2011 by Richard Frankel (richard@frankel.tv)